 RAIL EQUIPMENT

-The Seashore Lines is proud to utilize rail equipment historically operated in the State of New Jersey by the Pennsylvania – Reading Seashore Lines, the Erie Lackawanna Railroad and the New Jersey Department of Transportation!
+The Seashore Lines is proud to utilize motive power and equipment historically operated in the State of New Jersey by the Pennsylvania – Reading Seashore Lines, the Erie Lackawanna Railroad and the New Jersey Department of Transportation!

 Pennsylvania - Reading Seashore Lines